-Sarah O'Neill, who worked with Dr. Courtney Hillebrecht of the Department of Political Science, had this to say about her experience:
+who worked with Dr. Parks Coble of the Department of History

 “Receiving the undergraduate research fellowship in Human Rights and Humanitarian Affairs afforded me the opportunity to have my first formal research experience and learn how to do legal research while working closely with Dr. Courtney Hillebrecht.
 I assisted Dr. Hillebrecht with her research on international courts, specifically focusing on the International Criminal Court; a large part of my research involved analyzing the situations in the states the Court was examining and investigating at the time.
 My fellowship not only taught me a new skill, but it also served as a stepping stone for my senior thesis the following year.”

-Griffen Farrar, who worked with Dr. Parks Coble of the Department of History, had this to say about his experience:
+who worked with Dr. Courtney Hillebrecht of the Department of Political Science